Del Boy: Career

 Del Boy is a petty criminal and makes no attempt to hide it unless directly confronted by the authorities.
 On one occasion, he claims that at least half his possessions are illegal, including the furniture.
 He dabbles in theft, but mostly receives stolen goods and sells them on.
 He pays no tax, claiming that, since he and his family do not benefit from the welfare state, they should not have to contribute to it.
 In an early episode, "The Second Time Around", it is implied that he is legally dead and therefore does not pay tax.

 Del and Rodney become millionaires, following the sale of a priceless watch, which they discover amongst their inventory.
 In the feature-length episode "If They Could See Us Now", the Trotters' business is liquidated, Del Boy is declared bankrupt, and he receives a two-year suspended sentence for his years of tax evasion, with a condition that he pay off the outstanding balance within twelve months to avoid being sent to prison.
 Rodney becomes the managing director of a reformed T.I.T., but this does not stop Del acting as if he runs the business.
 He fails to make enough to pay his tax bill, but an inheritance from the recently deceased Uncle Albert gives him the money he needs.
-Despite this, Del continues the business, as shown in the sequel series The Green Green Grass where Boycie is shown to have bought a faulty satellite navigation from Del, as well as some bottles of Del's new personal brand of scotch whiskey named "McTrotters".
+Despite this, Del continues the business, as shown in the sequel series The Green Green Grass where Boycie is shown to have bought a faulty satellite navigation from Del, as well as some bottles of Latvian shandy, and some bottles of Del's new personal brand of scotch whiskey named "McTrotters".